-This is a good route on great rock with a cool position.
+This is an exciting route on good rock with a cool position.

 Sunlight, falling on your steel,